Lodges and Glamping

 After completing the requirements for a Junior Ranger badge, turn it at the Junior Ranger Station near the Madison entrance.
 Photo Credit: Catherine Parker

-Kids at Yellowstone National Park
+Kids and Pets at Yellowstone National Park

 The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges the Park Rangers present them after completing their booklets.